 Happy Disabiliday – A Letter from A Canadian CRPS Friend

-This Disabiliday blog was originally featured on Pain Matter‘s website (Click on the word Pain Matters to see the original article).
+This Disabiliday blog was originally featured on Pain Matter‘s website.
 It was submitted to us by Paula to share with our wonderful #TheTuesdayBurn community.
 We hope this helps inspire all those living with disabilities, especially CRPS/RSD.

 “You may remember Paula Orecklin, the inspirational Canadian CRPS patient whom I wrote about in yesterday’s blog post:

 Let’s Talk To An Inspirational Young Canadian Woman, Paula Orecklin, About CRPS, Sativex, Physiotherapy and Neuroplasticity

 (There are additional References and Links at the end of this blog post.)